GoCD is an open-source Continuous Delivery (CD) tool designed for automating and streamlining software deployment pipelines.

 Also Read: GoCD vs Jenkins: Detailed Comparison

-Since installation instructions vary per operating system, the installation instruction pages linked below will ask you to choose your operating system and then provide you instructions for that operating system.
+Since installation instructions vary per operating system, the installation instruction pages linked below will ask to choose the operating system and then provide instructions for that operating system.

 After the installation, run the GoCD server locally on the default port http://localhost:8153/.
 Click on Admin -> Pipelines, which will take you to the pipelines administration page.